DataONEorg/hashstore-java/README.md

 // Manual Process
 // Store object
 objectMetadata objInfo = storeObject(InputStream)
-// Validate object, returns False if there is a mismatch and deletes the associated file verifyObject(objInfo, checksum, checksumAlgorithn, objSize, true)
+// Validate object, if the parameters do not match, the data object associated with the objInfo
+// supplied will be deleted
+- deleteInvalidObject(objInfo, checksum, checksumAlgorithn, objSize)
 // Tag object, makes the object discoverable (find, retrieve, delete) tagObject(pid, cid)
 ```